GMDPG98/GMDPG98/README.md

 - Code versioning with Git and Bitbucket.
 - Organizing and improving projects in Jira to which I contributed.
 - Maintenance of WordPress client websites.
+- Project versioning and build using Docker for DevOps operations.

 ### Contact me at